-All children are offered a free piece of fruit or vegetable every day as part of the School Fruit and Vegetable Scheme and therefore no other snacks are necessary during the school day.
-Children in Pre-School may be offered other snacks such as bread sticks as part of their routine.
+All children are offered milk or water and a piece of fruit or vegetable every day and therefore no other snacks are necessary during the school day.
+We may also offer the children other food as part of the Pre School routine and curriculum.